tsunami416604/azure-docs.hu-hu/articles/iot-dps/how-to-use-custom-allocation-policies.md

     -- Build files have been written to: E:/IoT Testing/azure-iot-sdk-c/cmake
     ```

-## <a name="simulate-the-devices"></a>Az eszközök szimulálása
+## <a name="simulate-the-devices"></a>Simulate the devices

-Ebben a szakaszban egy **prov\_dev\_ügyfél\_minta** nevű kiépítési mintát frissít, amelyet a korábban beállított Azure IOT C SDK-ban talál.
+In this section, you update a provisioning sample named **prov\_dev\_client\_sample** located in the Azure IoT C SDK you set up previously.

-Ez a mintakód szimulál egy eszköz rendszerindítási sorozatot, amely elküldi a kiépítési kérést az eszköz kiépítési szolgáltatásának példányára.
-A rendszerindítási folyamat azt eredményezi, hogy a kenyérpirító eszköz fel lesz ismerve, és hozzá lesz rendelve az IoT hub-hoz az egyéni kiosztási házirend használatával.
+This sample code simulates a device boot sequence that sends the provisioning request to your Device Provisioning Service instance.
+The boot sequence will cause the toaster device to be recognized and assigned to the IoT hub using the custom allocation policy.

 1. Az Azure Portalon válassza ki az eszközkiépítési szolgáltatás **Áttekintés** lapját, és jegyezze fel az **_Azonosító hatóköre_** értéket.

     ![Az eszközkiépítési szolgáltatás végpontadatainak kinyerése a portál paneljéről](./media/quick-create-simulated-device-x509/extract-dps-endpoints.png)

-2. A Visual Studióban nyissa meg azt a **azure_iot_sdks.
-SLN** -megoldást, amelyet korábban a CMAK futtatása hozott létre.
+2. In Visual Studio, open the **azure_iot_sdks.sln** solution file that was generated by running CMake earlier.
 A megoldásfájlnak a következő helyen kell lennie:

     ```
     azure-iot-sdk-c\cmake\azure_iot_sdks.sln